jstrimpel/lrrr/README.md

 * `http(s)://location`

 ### Roadmap
-The feature described in this document will be released as follows.
+The features described in this document will be released as follows.

 > This is a working roadmap.